-- The suspension of all international air and rail services has been extended until at least 31 December.
+- The suspension of all international air and rail services has been extended until further notice.
 All borders with China and Russia are closed. - Entry remains suspended, except for nationals of Mongolia, and for residents of Mongolia who are direct family members of nationals of Mongolia, who are subject to a 21-day quarantine at designated facilities and an additional 14-day self-isolation.